thisisadison/Farmer-Elephant-Wolf-Goat-Cabbage-DS-Search-Algorithm/README.md

 # DS-Search-Algorithms 🚀
-- Project resolving the classic "Farmer, Wolf, Goat, Cabbage Problem using graph traversal and search methods such as:
+- Project resolving the classic "Farmer, Wolf, Goat, Cabbage Problem" using graph traversal and search methods such as:
     - Breadth-First-Search (BFS).
     - Depth-First-Search (DFS).
     - Depth-Limited Search (DLS).